paulmelis/dutch-skies/README.md

 * **The sky-mode virtual planes are not aligned very well with the real-world planes!**

-  Yes, this is expected and almost unavoidable, although the virtual overlay can be tweak to be fairly close to the real planes.
+  Yes, this is expected and almost unavoidable, although the virtual overlay can be tweaked to be fairly close to the real planes.
 It certainly should be accurate enough to track and identify the real planes without too much trouble.

   There are (at least) three reasons for the mismatch: